stellar/product-conventions/README.md

 # Redux

+## Pass `dispatch` as the last argument to all action creators

+This gives all action creators an easy path to dispatching multiple actions, or to dispatching async actions.

+## If your action creator needs data, pass it all the data it needs

+Some Redux implementations use `redux-thunk` to gain access to additional data, but that just obscures the data that the action creator is messing with.
+Better to explicitly pass the creator ALL the data it needs.

+## If your action creator needs _fresh_ data, use the store's `getState`

+If, for example, you have an action creator that sets up some watchers that run a callback when some event occurs, if you do nothing otherwise, your callback is going to have access to action creator data that was valid when the watcher was created.
+It's very likely out of date by then.

+So for the callback to fetch the absolute freshest data straight from the store, import the `store` variable and use it's `getState` function.

 ## In action creators, don't run `dispatch()` in a `try`

 If you do, then any React error caused by a change to props via